EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-01.md

 ## Talking Script – Course Overview (First 45 Minutes)
 1. **Introduce yourself and the course tone.** "This class is about learning by doing.
 You will see me live-code and you will copy/paste freely.
 Questions are always welcome.
 Trust the process—even if things feel unfamiliar at first, by the end you'll be building real web applications with modern tools."
 2. **Set expectations for participation.** "We use Discord for day-to-day help.
 Post what you tried before asking.
 Pair up during labs so nobody gets stuck.
-Join using the LMS link (backup: https://go.eass.dev/discord) and use the `#helpdesk` channel for all technical questions."
+Join using the Learning Management System (LMS) link (backup: https://go.eass.dev/discord) and use the `#helpdesk` channel for all technical questions."
 3. **Explain grading.** “We have three large exercises.
 Each one is assigned on a Monday and due on a Tuesday three weeks later.
 There are no surprise quizzes.
 Show up, code along, and you will earn the grade.”
-4. **Call out the monorepo + cloud deployment plan.** "You’ll keep all three exercises in the same Git repo so EX2 builds on EX1 and EX3 ships the whole stack.
-Only EX3 goes online: claim your [Azure for Students](https://azure.microsoft.com/en-us/free/students) account tonight so you have the \$100 credit (no card).
-Deploy the final Docker Compose stack to a single Azure compute instance and watch your balance so nothing bills past the grant."
+4. **Call out the monorepo + KISS pledge.** "You’re welcome to keep all three exercises in one Git repo so EX2 naturally builds on EX1 and EX3 pulls everything together—but it’s not mandatory.
+What *is* required: keep every deliverable simple, local, and easy to demo on your laptop.
+No cloud accounts, no security audits, just clean FastAPI + SQLModel fundamentals."
 5. **Clarify AI policy.** "You may use AI tools like ChatGPT, Claude, Gemini, Cursor, Copilot, LM Studio, or Ollama.
 You must understand every line you submit, keep a lightweight spec (spec.md or a tessl.io export) in your repo, and when you ask for help share Problem → Action → Result → Desired."
 6. **Outline the tool belt.** "Today we confirm Python 3.11+, uv for environments, Git for version control, VS Code for editing, and Docker Desktop for later sessions.
 Soon we'll add FastAPI for building web APIs and learn to use LLMs both as coding assistants (to help you write code faster) and as components inside your applications (like calling a local LLM endpoint)."
-7. **Preview AWS Academy requirement.** "You also complete three AWS Academy Cloud Foundations modules—Compute, Storage, and Databases.
-All three modules are due **Tuesday, Dec 16, 2025**.
-This gives you plenty of time, but don't wait until the last minute.
-Start early and pace yourself."
+7. **Preview the three KISS exercises.** "You’ll ship three small deliverables: EX1 is a FastAPI + SQLModel CRUD API, EX2 is a friendly Streamlit dashboard or Typer CLI, and EX3 stitches them together with one thoughtful improvement.
+Everything runs locally—no cloud or security gauntlets."
 8. **Transition to Part B.** "Let's make sure every laptop can create a project.
 Follow along exactly; copy/paste saves time."

 ---